 Arborists recommend checking your trees at least twice a year as a regular rule, as this provides regular opportunities to examine each tree and establish a baseline look to identify any issues that may arise.
-The University of Tennessee Agricultural Extension Service recommends that you document any irregularities found in the trunk of the tree, including knots, cankers or cracks in the bark.
-These may be indications of internal problems or invasive creatures, fungi or disease.

-The service also recommends you keep an eye on the branches of your tree, looking for any signs of dead leaves or stalled growth.
+Experts recommend that you keep an eye on the branches of your tree, looking for any signs of dead leaves or stalled growth.
 This is particularly important with any branches that may extend over or near any structures, as failures of those branches could lead to damage to your roof or property.
 Watch for any points where the tree splits into a V-shape or where branches may cross over and rub up against one another.
 These are potential failure points in the tree’s structure, and any changes noticed between inspections may be a sign that it requires intervention.

 Keep a keen eye on any trees near any recent construction, as well.
 The root network of trees can be impacted by activity nearby that may damage the roots through digging or affecting drainage.
 This can place stress on the tree that may show up as damaged or bark, increased mushroom growth around the base of the tree or an influx of ant colonies, according to HouseLogic.